gabrielsoltz/metahub/README.md

 ## Environment

-**Environment** evaluates the environment defined for the affected resource.
-Supported environments are `production`, `staging`, `development`.
-MetaHub evaluates the environment based on the tags of the affected resource.
-You can define your own tagging strategy in the configuration file (See [Customizing Configuration](#customizing-configuration)).
+**Environment** evaluates the environment where the affected resource is running.
+By default, MetaHub defines 3 environments: `production`, `staging`, and `development`, but you can add, remove, or modify these environments based on your needs.
+MetaHub evaluates the environment based on the tags of the affected resource, the account id or the account alias.
+You can define your own environemnts definitions and strategy in the configuration file (See [Customizing Configuration](#customizing-configuration)).

 | **Possible Statuses** | **Value** | **Description**                                  |
 | --------------------- | :-------: | ------------------------------------------------ |